Interview with Choclair

 This should probably answer Clue 13 on the #jovin40bdayhunt on Instagram.
 ‘Where you went to school and met your friends.
 (French to English school) The answer is Etienne Brule & York Mills Collegiate.
 Hmmm…this brings back a memory about my guest today Choclair.
 I’m at the basketball court shooting hoops, when a friend of mine with a group of other friends drove up in his car.
 We practiced our drills, picked our teams and played some ‘ball.

 My friends were more of the inside players dropping layups and/or dunks.
-My focus was on defense, setting picks, dropping threes or working on my foul shots.
+My focus was on defence, setting picks, dropping threes or working on my foul shots.
 I always enjoyed sports either watching or playing.
 I still do today.
 Before we left, my friend went back to his car to turn on some music while we drink water to cool down.
-I always found that athletics always pairs well with the music.
+I always found that athletics always pairs well with music.
 This is probably why you constantly hear music when you watch an NBA game.

 After the game, I asked my friend if I can get a ride home.
 He said absolutely.
 We got in the car and he said: “but first, you have to hear this new CD.”
 The music started: “When the man wanted to ride, what did he do?
 Swing down sweet chariot.”.
 We listened to the whole song and I asked: “Wow that was awesome.
 Who was that?”.
 He replied: “Choclair”.
 When I got home, my brother seemed to know about Choclair too.